merll/docker-map/docs/index.rst

 building Docker images, create containers, connect dependent resources, and run them in development as well as production environments.

-For connections through SSH tunnels and additional deployment utilities, see Docker-Fabric_.
+For connections through SSH tunnels, command-line tools, and additional deployment utilities, see Docker-Fabric_.

 The project is hosted on GitHub_.